 Arizona has a number of interstate freeways, which have been historically used for the transportation of large quantities of drugs.
-Police are well aware of this issue and routinely make traffic stops that lead to seizures of large quantities of marijuana, cocaine, fentanyl, and cash.
+Police are well aware of this issue and routinely make traffic stops that lead to seizures of large quantities of marijuana, cocaine, methamphetamines, fentanyl, and cash in Phoenix and Maricopa County.
 In some cases, because of an ongoing investigation such as a wiretap, police already know that a car carrying drugs on money will be in a certain location.
 That vehicle is then stopped under the guise of a routine traffic stop to protect the ongoing investigation.
 This is sometimes known as a “wall off.”

 In Arizona, drug trafficking cases are most often prosecuted by the County Attorney’s Office, the Arizona Attorney General’s Office, or the United States Attorney’s Office.
 Because marijuana has become decriminalized in many states, federal authorities rarely prosecute marijuana cases unless the distribution of marijuana is directly tied to an organizations distribution of other substances such as fentanyl or cocaine.
 Even if a marijuana seizure is the result of a federal wiretap, the case is most often handed off to state authorities for prosecution.

-We have nearly 25 years of experience in detecting and challenging the dubious and sometimes illegal techniques that law enforcement use to investigate and charge individuals with drug trafficking offenss.
+Our Phoenix drug trafficking attorney has nearly 25 years of experience in detecting and challenging the dubious and sometimes illegal techniques that law enforcement use to investigate and charge individuals with drug trafficking offenses in Arizona and Maricopa County.
 We have used this experience and expertise to successfully defend serious drug cases in Arizona Federal and Superior Courts.

 As a member of the legal committee of NORML (National Organization for the Reformation of Marijuana Laws), Jason D. Lamm is one of few criminal defense attorneys in Phoenix and Arizona who is able to share resources and information with other elite lawyers to better serve his clients.
-Just as state and federal law enforcement network to share information, so to do experienced criminal attorneys.
-If you or someone close to you is charged with drug trafficking offense, put our knowledge and experience to work for you in order to get the absolute best outcome possible on your case.
+Just as state and federal law enforcement networks share information, so too do experienced Phoenix drug crime attorneys.
+If you or someone close to you is charged with drug trafficking offense in Arizona, put our knowledge and experience to work for you in order to get the absolute best outcome possible on your case.